Prof. Dr. Toby Walsh (Scientia Professor of AI)

 Serge is part-time contributed as a Senior Researcher to Data61, CSIRO where he is a member of the Algorithmic Decision Theory group within Decision Sciences.

-Simon Mackenzie (currently postdoc at Carnegie Mellon University)
+Simon Mackenzie (subsequently postdoc at Carnegie Mellon University)

-Nicholas Mattei (currently researcher at IBM TJ Watson Research Laboratory)
+Nicholas Mattei (subsequently researcher at IBM TJ Watson Research Laboratory)